Text markup in Engee

 Markup in annotations

-Annotations are areas in workspace Engee, inside which you can add text and format it, add lines of code and images.
+Annotations are areas in workspace Engee, into which you can add text and format it, add lines of code and images.

 To add annotations, left-click on an empty area of the Engee workspace.
 This will open a context menu with a button Add annotation *:

-Annotations, like text cells, use the markup languages Markdown with the ability to extend functionality with HTML and LaTeX.
+Annotations, like text cells, use markup languages.
+Markdown with the ability to extend functionality using HTML and LaTeX.

-The .md and .html files in Engee have additional interface elements in the script editor with three display modes:
+Format files .md and .html in Engee have additional interface elements in the script editor with three display modes:

 -